DarthUdp/CSeaHash/README.md

-# CAHash
+# CSeaHash
-C implementation of the seahash non-cryptographic hash function.
+C implementation of the seahash **non-cryptographic** general purpose hash function.

 # Disclaimer
-<h2>seahash is not a cryptographically secure hash, it's tuned for
-speed, not security, use a proper secure hashing algorithm for security critical applications!</h2>
+seahash is not a cryptographically secure hash and neither is CSeaHash, they are tuned for speed, not security!! __*Use a proper secure hashing algorithm for security critical applications!*__, some suggestions include: SHA-3 (Keccak), BLAKE2 and if you absolutely can't use the previous two the SHA2 family.

 # TODO:
 - [x] hashes are repeatable